 This is the first in a one week series highlighting lesser known great films.
-There’s also the possibility this could be adapted into a podcast, so if you’re interested in that format, let us know!

 THE LAST PERFORMANCE (1927)